Gray Area Foundation for the Arts

 Gray Area Foundation for the Arts, Inc. is a 501(c)3 non-profit art organization which hosts media art festivals, exhibitions, music events, software and electronics classes, a media lab, and a resident artist program.
 It is the only institution in San Francisco dedicated to art and technology.

 History

 Founding and nonprofit formation

-Josette Melchor and Peter Hirshberg initially opened Gray Area Gallery in San Francisco's South of Market (SoMa) in 2006, following a conversation about the lack of proper venues for the exhibition of new media and technology-based art works.
+Josette Melchor initially opened Gray Area Gallery in San Francisco's South of Market (SoMa) in 2006, following a conversation about the lack of proper venues for the exhibition of new media and technology-based art works.
 By 2008, the gallery had incorporated as a non-profit and was renamed the Gray Area Foundation for The Arts.

 Tenderloin location

 In 2009 Gray Area relocated to 55 Taylor Street, as an anchor tenant in a three block redevelopment project to create an arts district in San Francisco's Tenderloin.
 This 8,000-square-foot location originally included an adult theater, bar and liquor store and was transformed into a gallery space with artist studios, new-media lab, café and artists' boutique.
 The property owner Jack Sumski invested more than $1M for improvements in the building to prepare the site for Gray Area.
 The space allowed Gray Area to expand its exhibition platform to include artist residencies, educational workshops, and symposiums.
 In this location, Gray Area served as part of a coalition of city agencies, arts organizations and community service providers attempting to revitalize a neighborhood that historically struggled with the effects of substance abuse, addiction, and poverty.